Zoran Njeguš

-Zoran Njeguš (Serbian Cyrillic: Зоран Његуш; born 25 June 1973) is a Serbian retired professional football player and a former manager.
+Zoran Njeguš (Serbian Cyrillic: Зоран Његуш; born 25 June 1973) is a Serbian former professional football player and a former manager.
 Over the course of his career, he played for Sloboda Užice, Red Star Belgrade, Atlético Madrid, and Sevilla.
 He played for Yugoslavia's national football team seven times, although his last international appearance was after Yugoslavia's name was changed to Serbia and Montenegro.

 Club career

 Red Star Belgrade

 Njeguš joined Red Star Belgrade in the summer of 1995.
 Over the course of three seasons at Red Star, Njeguš played a total of 103 matches.
 He played in every match of Red Star's 1996–97 UEFA Cup Winners' Cup campaign up to their elimination against Barcelona in the second round.

 Atlético Madrid

 On 8 May 1998, Njeguš joined Spanish club Atlético Madrid in a 7.5 million DM transfer from Red Star Belgrade.
 He was coach Arrigo Sacchi's first pick of that year's summer transfer window.
 He played for three seasons at Atlético Madrid, playing a total of 52 matches.